What are catchment groups

 - improve opportunities that support on-farm decision-making

-- provide farmers with information about regulations, or other funding opportunities that could boost their projects.
+- provide information about regulations, or other funding opportunities.

-Our investment in catchment groups is supporting thousands of farmers on the ground.
-The groups are assisting farmers to:
+Our investment supports groups which are assisting farmers to:

 - develop farm plans to understand environmental challenges and opportunities on their property